 What are cross-subsidies?

-If your state regulations allow it, there is opportunity to support senior citizens and other price sensitive household types, typically those within the first billing tier, by subsidizing through other more affluent users within the same class but in higher tiers; this is a cross-class subsidy.
+If your state regulations allow it (not California, see: Proposition 218), there is opportunity to support senior citizens and other price sensitive household types, typically those within the first or second billing tiers, by subsidizing through other more affluent users within the same class but in higher tiers; this is a cross-class subsidy.
 Similar opportunity exists between different billing classes, say residential and agricultural; this is a cross-subsidy.
 Comparable views and methodologies apply to cross-class subsidies and cross-subsidies, so in some cases, the terms are discussed interchangeably.